 Dissertation Committee

-With the advice of the PhD Program Director and approval of the Director of the School of Nursing, the student will select a dissertation committee, composed of at least 3 members of the graduate faculty (as defined by the university), who will direct the dissertation research.
+With the advice of the student's committee chair and approval from the PhD program director, the student will select a dissertation committee, the student will select a dissertation committee composed of at least 3 members of the graduate faculty (as defined by the university), who will direct the dissertation research.
 The committee will be composed of a chair and at least two additional members who meet the criteria as established by university policy A.P.6.10.5 Dissertation Committee.

 Dissertation Proposal